Jorgediaz362/ChatBot/README.md

 # ChatBot
-ChatBot designed using amazon lex
+ChatBot designed using Amazon Lex

 Created by Jorge Diaz